How to Make a Viral Video on TikTok and Grow A Massive Following

 How Many Times a Day to Post on TikTok for Viral Videos

-New creators should post upwards of 3 times per day on the TikTok app.
+New creators should post upwards of 3 times per day on the TikTok app (but we've also made a guide on the best time to post on TikTok).
 With an established following and active profile, post once per day at minimum.

 You can't expect to just make one or two videos a week and go viral.

 Even if you're replicating the most viral videos using trending sounds and hashtags, it's probably not going to happen.

 Although there are isolated instances of users who go viral with random and sporadic posting, it's not a common scenario.